HACCP Food Safety Management System

 - The application of HACCP in the food industry helps the government in more than one way.

-- It helps in efficient food control and also reducing health care costs due to improved public health
+- It helps in efficient food control and also reduces health care costs due to improved public health

 - Assured safe food supplies facilitate better international food trade.